oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 }
 ```

-This is largely the same however you are importing the directives for each of Tailwind's layers.
+This is largely the same.
+However, you are importing the directives for each of Tailwind's layers.

-Next, you can compile the classes you used in your pug files along with the style sheet you just modified to create a new CSS file.
+Next, you can compile the classes you used in your pug files and the style sheet you just modified to create a new CSS file.
 Run the following command.

 ```bash
 npx tailwindcss -i ./public/stylesheets/style.css -o ./public/stylesheets/output.css --watch
 ```

-Now you can open the `output.css` file and see the full Tailwind CSS code.
-The `--watch` parameter here is useful for local development.
-This will rebuild the `output.css` file each time you make a change to one of your layouts.
-If you do not want to make any changes you can disregard them.
+Now you can open the `output.css` file and see the complete Tailwind CSS code.
+The `--watch` parameter here is helpful for local development.
+This will rebuild the `output.css` file each time you change one of your layouts.
+You can disregard that parameter if you do not want to make any changes.

 ## Test your application

-You're not ready to start your application.
+You're now ready to start your application.
 Run the following command.

 ```bash
 npm run start